mirzlab/mirzlab.github.io/_posts/2017-09-03-openidm-password-blacklist.md

 };
 </pre>

-Next step is to tell IDM to use this policy for the password field of our user.
+Next step is to tell IDM to use this policy for the password attribute of the user object.

 ```sh
 $ vi openidm/conf/managed.json
 ```

-Edit the *user* object by applying the the new policy to the password attribute :
+Edit the *user* object by applying the the new policy to the password attribute:

 ```json
 "password" : {